-Sent: 14 August 2014 18:01

-Subject: RE: Statistics on Recorded Crime in Scotland, (Assessment Report 288)) - framework of assurance

-Many thanks for your reply and for providing answers to my specific questions.

-Thank you also for letting me know that you have spoken with the Good Practice Team and to Sector 1.
-It is helpful to know that this support is available.
-I shall contact them on Monday (as I am not in the office to-morrow).
+From: Sent: 14 August 2014 18:01 To: Subject: RE: Statistics on Recorded Crime in Scotland, (Assessment Report 288)) - framework of assurance Many thanks for your reply and for providing answers to my specific questions.
+Thank you also for letting me know that you have spoken with the Good Practice Team and to It is helpful to know that this support is available.
+I shall contact them on Monday (as Low not in the office to morrow) Monday (as I am not in the office to-morrow).
+Kind regards,

-From: Sent: 14 August 2014 15:30 To:
+Sent: 14 August 2014 15:30